Hannah Diamond: 2016–2021: Reflections

 February 2016 saw Hannah Diamond collaborate with Charli XCX on a new track titled "Paradise", which featured on XCX's Vroom Vroom EP, the first release on XCX's label Vroom Vroom Recordings.
 According to the singer, the label will combine her "love for bubblegum pop with mystery and darkness."
 In October that year, Diamond released the new single "Fade Away" with a lyric video via PC Music.
 On 22 December 2016, Diamond released a free single, "Make Believe", which was produced by easyFun and A.G.
 Cook.

 On 13 December 2017, she released a new mix, Soon I won't see you at all, which contains three new tracks, one of which is a cover of "Concrete Angel" by Gareth Emery.
 It was made available on YouTube for streaming with a link to a ZIP file of the mix in the description.
 On 16 November 2018, Diamond released "True", which is the lead single from her debut album Reflections.

 On 17 September 2019, Diamond released the song "Part of Me" with Danny L Harle.
 Just over a month later, on 30 October, Diamond released the single "Invisible" with its accompanying music video.
 With this release, she also announced the release date for Reflections and revealed the album artwork.
 On 13 November, Diamond released another single leading up to the release of her album, titled "Love Goes On".
 The song was released with an accompanying music video.

-On 31 October 2019, she announced her first headlining tour "The Invisible Tour" and added new dates on 1 November 4 and 28 November 2019.
-The tour began on 4 December 2019.
-On 22 November 2019, her debut album Reflections was released, and the tracklist was revealed the day before.
-On 5 February 2020, she announced that she will be the opening act in 4 shows for Carly Rae Jepsen’s Dedicated Tour.
+On 31 October, she announced her first headlining tour "The Invisible Tour", which was set to begin on 4 December, but she added new dates on 1, 4, and 28 November.
+Her debut album Reflections was released on November 22, and the tracklist was revealed the day before.
+On 5 February 2020, she announced that she would be the opening act in 4 shows for Carly Rae Jepsen's Dedicated Tour.
 The Reflections remix album was released in April 2020, and the vinyl was released in early 2020.

 In 2020, Diamond featured on the remix for 100 gecs' "xXXi_wud_nvrstøp_ÜXXx" alongside Estonian rapper Tommy Cash, and appeared on A. G. Cook's two 2020 albums 7G and Apple.
 In 2021, Diamond appeared on the Danny L Harle single, "Boing Beat", from his debut album Harlecore, and featured on the remix for A. G. Cook's "The Darkness", alongside Sarah Bonito of Kero Kero Bonito.
 She appeared on labelmate Namasenda's debut Unlimited Ammo mixtape in October 2021, and designed much of the project's single and album artwork.